 This too is how I identify the God of Jesus Christ, and how I experience God.
-(As a “process theist,” however, I regard God as all-empowering, not as all-controlling, though still originating everything that happens all-inclusively—a nuance that St. Paul and his earlier followers seem not to have considered.)
+(As a “process theist,” however, I regard God as all-inclusively empowering, but not as all-controlling—a nuance that St. Paul and his earlier followers seem not to have considered.)

 When I am open to this empowering (that’s faith), I experience it as grace and love.

 When I am closed or resistant to it, I experience it as judgment.

 When I participate in the continuing story of Jesus’ overcoming death-dealing hatred through unquenchable and all-reconciling love, my opening to this empowering is renewed, deepened and strengthened.

 Nothing I have learned about myself and my surroundings through the natural sciences threatens my opening to this all-inclusive empowering of all-inclusive reality.

 Nothing I have learned about how the continuing story of Jesus may first have been told and retold threatens its power to renew, deepen and strengthen my opening to this empowering when I participate in this story.

 When others call this opening unreasonable or downright stupid, I smile.

 When others say that I have reinvented my concept of the God to suit my 21st-century sensibilities, I point to St. Paul and his early followers, and smile again.